seedmetrics/PowerBI/README.md

 You may be prompted to run certain queries on your first connection.
 If so, just select "Run" for each of them:

 ![Screenshot 2025-02-18 at 10 48 00 AM](https://github.com/user-attachments/assets/1e49d3b8-5019-4c74-9c0b-5c23ef839f2f)

+Save your file and start building!

+## Questions?
+Feel free to reach out to us directly at support@seedmetrics.com